123456789_123456789_123456789_123456789_123456789_

 Active Record validation error messages can also be translated easily.
 Active Record gives you a couple of namespaces where you can place your message translations in order to provide different messages and translation for certain models, attributes, and/or validations.
 It also transparently takes single table inheritance into account.

-This gives you quite powerful means to flexibly adjust your messages to your application's needs.
+This gives you a way to flexibly adjust your messages to your application's needs.

-Consider a User model with a validation for the name attribute like this:
+Consider a User model with a validation for the name attribute:

 class User < ApplicationRecord